Process Safety and Disaster Prevention

 Targeting Zero Process Accidents

-Based on a shared commitment to safety first, management and frontline staff are advancing toward our goal of zero process accidents by working to foster a safe culture and ensure the intrinsic safety of equipment, thus inspiring public trust in the safety of our manufacturing sites.
+Management and frontline staff are advancing toward our goal of zero occupational accidents, zero process accidents by working to foster a safe culture and ensure the intrinsic safety of equipment, thus inspiring public trust in the safety of our manufacturing sites.

 Safe Culture

-• Promotion of safety awareness: Safety management training for plant general managers and production supervisors
+• Promotion of safety awareness: Communication from management, plant tours by the president, safety management training for plant general managers and production supervisors, review of process disaster risks with guidance from outside experts

-• Ensuring adherence to basic safety practice (the 3S’s, greetings, handrail holding)
+• Following the rules: Ensuring adherence to and monitoring basic safety practice (the 3S’s, greetings, handrail holding)

 • Development of physical awareness of danger: Hands-on training to heighten sensitivity to danger based on learning through physical experience with virtual reality equipment